 Is Sports Betting Legal In Iowa?

 As mentioned previously, Iowa is very relaxed with most forms of betting.
 The exceptions are social gaming, in which a regulation allowing a maximum win or loss of $50 is imposed, and sports betting, which they are carefully excluding from approved activities in their pending DFS legislation.
 To be honest, their efforts to exclude sportsbook gambling as they create a regulatory framework for legalizing daily fantasy sports contests is really unnecessary.
-There are already two US federal laws in place that effectively govern US based sports betting throughout the nation and that will always supersede state law.
-The Professional and Amateur Sports Protection Act and the Federal Wire Act combine to ban sports betting both online and offline across the country, with very few exceptions.
+There is currently an Iowa sports betting bill that is likely to pass in early 2019 that will allow domestic sports betting to residents over the age of 21.

 The upside to all of this is that there are no state laws and no federal laws that prohibit Iowa gamblers from placing bets online as long as they do so at a US friendly online sportsbook that is licensed, regulated and located outside of the United States.
 US federal laws do not reach beyond the nation’s borders, and do not make it a crime for bettors in the US to visit, create an account at or place bets at legitimately regulated offshore sportsbooks that are operating legally within the industry.
 An example of this type of sportsbook is found in our list of the best US online sportsbooks.
 They are all legally licensed and regulated through a respected governing jurisdiction.
 Participating in sports betting at one of these types of destinations does not violate Iowa state gambling laws or US federal gambling laws.